rivierasolutions/angular-ssqsignon/README.md

         });
     });

+### Automatically handle the access token

-### Automatically append the stored access token to all AJAX requests
+Automatically append the stored access token to all AJAX requests

     app.config(function($httpProvider) {

         $httpProvider.interceptors.push('appendAccessToken');
     });

+### Automatically handle the refresh token

-### If an AJAX request failed due to an expired access token, automatically swap a refresh token for a new access token (and a new refresh token), and repeat the request.
+If an AJAX request failed with a HTTP status of `401` (i.e. likely due to an expired access token), automatically swap the stored refresh token for a new access token (and a new refresh token), and repeat the request.

     app.config(function($httpProvider) {